City Council Formally Opposes Bill 23, Demands Conservative MPPs Answer to Council

 Hamilton Police kept the two groups separate.

-Media reports from the date in question stated there was some pushing.
+Media reports from the date in question stated there was some pushing between the sides.

 CHCH reported one protester tried to enter the library.
 [CHCH noted a few of the protesters in Hamilton were also involved in similar protests in Oakville.]